Are Life Insurance Premiums Tax Deductible? (2026 Business & Individual Rules)

 Focus on how the policy can protect your wealth and support your goals intentionally.
 If you want a more tax-aware approach, it is better to look at your entire plan instead of just asking whether your life insurance premiums are tax-deductible.
 Schedule your free Clarity Call today to see if your life insurance fits into your tax strategy.

-Alternatives to Life Insurance Premium Deductions
+Tax-Efficient Alternatives to Life Insurance Deductions

 Life insurance premiums usually are not tax-deductible for most individuals.
 But that does not mean you have no options to manage taxes better while protecting your family and building wealth.
 One option is using business deductions if you own a company.
 You may deduct premiums on group term life insurance for employees under certain limits.
+For those looking for immediate deductions, comparing 401(k)s and IRAs often provides the tax relief that insurance premiums cannot.

 However, key person insurance or policies used as collateral generally are not deductible.
 This matters if you are an entrepreneur or investor looking to reduce business taxes.
 Another approach is to focus on tax-advantaged savings vehicles.
 For example, contributing to a 401(k), IRA, or Health Savings Account (HSA) offers clear tax benefits that life insurance premiums do not provide.